luca-stamatescu/llm-evaluation-metrics-workshop/README.md

 ## Part 3 - Out-of-the-Box evaluation with Azure AI Studio

-Leverage Azure AI Studio's powerful LLM evaluation capabilities
+Leverage Azure AI Studio's powerful LLM evaluation capabilities to evaluate your GenAI application.

 ## Part 4 - Build custom evaluation metrics with PromptFlow and Azure AI Studio

 Go further, and build advanced LLM evaluation metrics for your application.
+Learn how to develop new metrics for your application, or tune the existing metrics through few-shot prompting to your specific scenario.

+## Part 5 - Integrate CICD and local development to the cloud to track metrics over time

+Move beyond using the web browser, and integrate your metrics into your development pipeline.
+This allows teams to run experiments, and track their results in a common platform.
+It also allows evaluations to be run as part of each deployment- if the application performs below a certain threshold, then it can prevent deployment and refer it for further review.

+## Part 6 - An applied example of testing changes to your GenAI application before development.

+It is important to test how changes to the prompts, data sources or models used in your GenAI application may impact performance before releasing a new version to production.
+This section walks through an applied example of how to leverage the metrics developed in this workshop.

 ## Future work
 The following topics are not covered in this tutorial.

-- CICD: how to implement a code first approach to leveraging Azure AI Studio.
-- Few shot prompting: Customize the evaluation metrics with few shot prompts tailored to your use case.
 - Other scenarios: testing for other harms or failure scenarios such as offensive content, jailbreaking attacks or unexpected inputs.
+- Building out a common metrics framework platform approach etc
+- Utilize Prompty and Prompt Library